pirtleshell/lwt/docs/howto.md

 ## Home Screen

-**LWT home screen after installation**
+LWT home screen after installation:

+![Image](../img/23.jpg)

 This is home screen of LWT if the database is empty.
 Please install the demo database or start with the definition of a language you want to learn.

-![Image](../img/23.jpg)

-**LWT home screen**
+LWT home screen

+![Image](../img/01.jpg)

 This is normal home screen of LWT.
 You may choose a language here, but you can do this also later.
 If you you choose a language, the language filter is pre-set to that language in some other screens.
 The last text you've read or tested is shown, and you may jump directly into reading, testing or printing of this last text.

-![Image](../img/01.jpg)

 ## Languages

-**My Languages**

 The list of languages.
 Here you can add a new or edit an existent language.
 If no texts and no saved terms in a language exist, you can delete a language.
 If you change a language, all texts may be automatically reparsed to refresh (and correct) the cache of sentences and text items (depends on what language settings you have changed).
 You can do this also manually by clicking on the yellow flash icon.
 You can also test all (due) terms of a language or set a language as "current" language.

 ![Image](../img/02.jpg)

-**New/Edit Language**
+### New/Edit Language

 This is the place to define or edit a language you want to study.

-**If you are new to the system, use the "Language Settings Wizard" first.** You only select your native (L1) and study (L2) languages, and let the wizard set all language settings that are marked in yellow.
+It is recommended to use the "Language Settings Wizard" first.
+You only select your native (L1) and study (L2) languages, and let the wizard set all language settings that are marked in yellow.
 You can always adjust the settings afterwards.

-**Explainations of the input fields** - please read also [this section](info.html#langsetup):
+**Explanations of the input fields** - please read also [this section](info.html#langsetup):

 The three [URLs](https://en.wikipedia.org/wiki/URL) are URLs to three web dictionaries (the second and third is optional).
 Use ``lwt_term`` as a placeholder for the search word in the URIs.
 If ``lwt_term`` is missing, the search word will be appended to the end.
 If the URI to query "travailler" in WordReference is "http://www.wordreference.com/fren/travailler", you may enter: "http://www.wordreference.com/fren/lwt_term" or "http://www.wordreference.com/fren/".
 Another example: The URI to query "travailler" in sensagent is "http://dictionary.sensagent.com/travailler/fr-en/", so you enter in LWT "http://dictionary.sensagent.com/lwt_term/fr-en/".